StandingPadAnimations/StandingPadAnimations.github.io/content/lighting-guide/lets-demolish-stuff/index.md

 date: 2022-06-02
 series: ["Lighting Guide"]
 series_order: 4
+summary: "Let's take some existing scenes and deconstruct the lighting"
+showTableOfContents: true
 ---

 We've gone over how to go about lighting, but what about deconstructing an existing lighting setup?
 It's actually simpler than you think.